-- 6. Which other characters share Gen's aptitude for misleading appearances?
-How does this deception serve their respective purposes?
-How much of your true self do you reveal to others?
-To what extent do you adapt your personality to the occasion? - 7.
-Familial relationships are complex in Megan Whalen Turner's novels.
+- 7. Familial relationships are complex in Megan Whalen Turner's novels.
 Consider Sophos and his father, Eugenides and his father, Eugenides and his cousins, and Dite and Sejanus.
 What are some sources of friction between these relatives?
 How do their respective relationships change with time? - 8.
 How would you describe a typical hero?
 How would you describe Eugenides?
 How is Eugenides similar to and different from a typical hero?
 Would you use the same adjectives to describe him in The Thief as you would in the next three novels?
 How would you describe Sophos?
-How is he a hero, and how is he a different type of hero than Eugenides?
+How would you describe Kamet?
+How are Sophos and Kamet heroes, and how are they different types of heroes than Eugenides?
+Which heroic qualities do Gen, Sophos, and Kamet share?
+How is Kamet a hero, and how is he a different type of hero than Eugenides?
 Which qualities do Gen and Sophos share? - 9.
 In The King of Attolia, Hilarion says, "Remember, the love of kings and queens is beyond the compass of us lesser mortals" (p.
-199).
-How is this statement affirmed by the romantic relationships of Eugenides and Attolia and Sophos and Eddis?
+195).
+How is this statement affirmed by the romantic relationships of Eugenides and Attolia, and Sophos and Eddis?
 Why do you think the author allows these two royal couples to keep their love lives mostly private from the watchful eyes of other characters-and readers? - 10.
+In Thick as Thieves, why does Kamet refer to his captor only as "the Attolian?"
+What does this suggest about Kamet's regard for him and for the relationship?
+At what point did you realize who the Attolian was?
+What significance does Megan Whalen Turner place on the names of characters throughout the novels set in the world of the Queen's Thief? - 11.
 What roles do stories play in a culture?
 What roles do storytelling and stories play in Megan Whalen Turner's narratives?
 Do you notice any parallels between the myths in these books and other myths you have read?
-The magus says, "I didn't realize that so much of the teller could be invested in the stories" (The Queen of Attolia, p.
-146).
+The magus says.
+"I didn't realize that so much of the teller could be invested in the stories" (The Queen of Attolia, p.
+145).
 What does he mean?
 How does a teller make a story his or her own?
 How can a story be adapted to fit an audience or advance a certain perspective?